 II.
-Services for Children and Families (Mill levy expenditures of \$2,059,727)
+Services for Children and Families (Mill levy expenditures of \$1,979,922)

 Children and Family Services include Early Intervention, Family Support, Children's Extensive Services, Children's HCBS, Children with Autism, and Service Coordination for individuals under the age of 18.
-The total cost to serve the population of children with developmental delays and disabilities and their families in Boulder County for the year was approximately \$5.9 million.
-Of the total cost, \$3.8 million was generated through Imagine!'s contract with the state, which includes both federal and state funds, and through fundraising.
-Mill levy funding provided \$2.1 million in Children and Family Services.
-This constitutes 35% of the total funding for these services.
-Table 9A summarizes the average cost for the year to serve children and their families.
+The total cost to serve the population of children with developmental delays and disabilities and their families in Boulder County for the year was approximately \$6.6 million.
+Of the total cost, \$4.4 million was generated through Imagine!'s contract with the state, which includes both federal and state funds, and through fundraising.
+Mill levy funding provided \$2.0 million in Children and Family Services.
+This constitutes 38% of the total funding for these services.
+The table below summarizes the average cost for the year to serve children and their families.